Jira Project Management: Everything You Need to Know

-- Create an issue — Look at the left-hand side of your screen for a little “+” symbol or you might see “Create issue” link inside the columns.
+- Create an issue — Look at the left-hand side of your screen for a little “+” symbol or you might see the “Create issue” link inside the columns.
 Click it.

 - Create issues in bulk (with next-gen projects only) — Copy issues separated with a new line and paste them as a new issue title.
 Jira will suggest you create N issues instead of one.
 This feature isn’t available on Classic projects.

-- Import issues — When migrating from another issue tracker, you can export data to CSV file and then import that file into your Jira Cloud.
+- Import issues — When migrating from another issue tracker, you can export data to a CSV file and then import that file into your Jira Cloud.
 With the JSON import feature, you can import issues from external issue trackers that cannot be exported to CSV files.

 - Delete sample project — The steps are different for Classic and Next Gen projects.
-In Next Gen projects you click “…” next to the project name in the projects list.
-Go to “Project Settings”, then click “…” in header and finally “Delete project”.
+In Next Gen projects, you click “…” next to the project name in the projects list.
+Go to “Project Settings”, then click “…” in the header and finally “Delete project”.
 In Classic: click “…” next to the project name in the projects list and then click “Delete project” in the left sidebar menu.

 Different Jira templates explained